 - Accounting, Tax Preparation, Bookkeeping, and Payroll Services

 This industry includes CPA firms and businesses that provide tax preparation and payroll services.
-Other services provided may include auditing, preparing financial statements, and designing accounting systems.
+Other services include auditing, preparing financial statements, and designing accounting systems.

 - Management of Companies and Enterprises

-Businesses in this sector either manage companies or secure the financial assets of said companies.
-They may acquire a controlling interest in a company or wield the power to influence management decisions.
+Businesses in this sector manage companies or secure their financial assets.
+They may acquire a controlling interest in a business or influence management decisions.

 - Financial Services

-The financial services industry includes the institutions and firms that provide finance-related services like money management, personal investment, and insurance.
-Banks, money markets, and stockbrokers also fall under financial services.
+The financial services industry includes the institutions and firms that provide services like money management, personal investment, and insurance.
+Banks, money markets, and stockbrokers also fall under the financial services umbrella.